Ayan-thecodeking/BattleSnake_2/README.md

 Battlesnake documentation is available at [docs.battlesnake.com](https://docs.battlesnake.com), including detailed Guides, API References, and Tips.

 You can also join Coders Evoke Community on [Discord](https://discord.gg/FZusE7FH4q).
-We have a growing community for programmers & developers of all skill levels wanting to help everyone succeed and have fun with Battlesnake as well!!!
+We have a growing community for programmers & developers of all skill levels wanting to help everyone succeed and have fun with Battlesnake as well!!